Keywords; self manipulation.

-Whether it's using forcible means, as in the photo below, or simply cocking your neck into hyperflexion and extension and making it pop, repeated forceful self manipulation, without distraction, is very serious.
+Whether it's using forcible means, as in the photo below, or simply cocking your neck into hyperflexion and extension and making it pop, repeated forceful self manipulation, without distraction, is very damaging to the spine.

-The "uncinate process" or uncus is a small piece of bone that serves to protect the nerve root from a slipped disc.
-It forms the delicate "uncovertebral joints".
+The uncinate process or uncus is a small piece of bone that serves to protect the nerve root from a slipped disc.
+It forms the delicate uncovertebral joint.

-The tiny Joints of Luschka, aka Uncovertebral joints, are also designed to protect the nerve root, by preventing any lateral movement of the bones in the neck.
+The tiny joints of Luschka, also known as uncovertebral joints, are also designed to protect the nerve root, by preventing any lateral movement of the bones in the neck.
 They only exist in the lower cervical spine.
-But injury to the cartilage in these joints releases harmful chemicals that inflame the spinal nerves roots... vague, constant, and very irritating pain in the neck.
+But injury to the cartilage in these joints releases harmful chemicals that inflame the spinal nerves roots; vague, constant, and very irritating pain in the neck results.

 One wonders how people could possibly start popping their necks in the crazy and dangerous manner.
 Deaths have been recorded.

 Researchers have now established beyond doubt that the hyaline cartilage in all joints is utterly dependent on movement for its proper nutrition.
-Immobilisation of any joint leads within a very short time, read HOURS (in white mice, anyway) to progressive, irreversible arthritic changes in the cartilage.
+Immobilisation of any joint leads within a very short time, read hours in white mice anyway, to progressive, irreversible arthritic changes in the tissues.

-Immobilisation of a joint inhibits the normal flow of nutrients and oxygen to the cartilage.
-And removal of the toxic waste products of cartilage metabolism.
-Result?
-Immobilisation arthritis ....
+Immobilisation of a joint inhibits the normal flow of nutrients and oxygen to the cartilage; and removal of the toxic waste products of cartilage metabolism.
+The nett result is always arthritic degeneration.

-Fixation of the joints is what occurs after trauma, as in the neck after whiplash such as in MVAs, diving into shallow water, or cracking your head against the bottom of the pool, a fall down the staircase, falls and collisions in various contact sports... however it can occur to any part of the spine, and the little joints in the ankle after an ankle sprain, for example.
-Uncorrected such injuries, and joint
+Fixation of the joints is what occurs after trauma, as in the neck after whiplash such as in motor vehicle accidents, diving into shallow water, or cracking your head against the bottom of the pool; a fall down the staircase, falls and collisions in various contact sports and so on.
+However it can occur to any part of the spine, and the little joints in the ankle after a sprain, for example.
+Uncorrected such injuries lead invariably to arthritis.

 sufferers discover that turning and wriggling their heads, and sometimes manipulating

 The problem?
-The relief is very temporary, and within an hour sufferers need to manipulate their spines again, and again, and again.
+The relief is very temporary, and within an hour sufferers need to manipulate their spines again, repeatedly.